Zeusomos/bonds/README.md

 Is done like quest, very interesting!

 # Rainfall
 In RainFall we mostly deal with reverse engineering: use `objdump`, `gdb`, write code in order to find exploitations there.
 Each binary we have has a SUID bit and is created by the next user whose password we are trying to find.
-We try to execute `system("/bin/bash")` or other opportunitie
+We try to execute `system("/bin/bash")` or other opportunities to get terminal under user creating the binary.\
+As for the ISO: it is much simplier than default Linux system no